super-linter/super-linter/README.md

       Actions, you can commit and push changes as part of your workflow.
   - If you're running Super-linter locally, you can commit the changes as you would with any other change in your working directory.

+### Fix mode for ansible-lint

+ansible-lint requires that the `yaml` rule is enabled to for the ansible-lint fix mode to work.
+The default ansible-lint configuration that Super-linter ships disables the `yaml` rule because it might not be compatible with yamllint.
+If you need to enable the ansible-lint fix mode, provide an ansible-lint configuration that doesn't ignore the `yaml` rule.

+### Fix mode file and directory ownership

+When fix mode is enabled, some linters and formatters don't maintain the original file or directory ownership, and use the user that Super-linter uses to run the linter or formatter.

 ## Configure linters